 Labor laws in many countries can help your company deliver a higher level of benefits across the entire global operation.
-For example, most European countries offer comprehensive health care for all of its citizens, who pay for it through the social contributions that are withheld from their paychecks along with their taxes.
+For example, most European countries offer comprehensive health care for all of their citizens, paid for through the social contributions that are withheld from their paychecks along with their taxes.
 Some countries, such as Japan and Canada, provide for paid maternity leave through their social security services.

 In the US, in contrast, there is no paid maternity leave, and employers are required to provide health care for their employees.
-American companies with more than 50 employees also have to provide health care for their employees’ families as well.
+American companies with more than 50 employees have to provide health care for their employees’ families, as well.

 It is also important to consider the tax ramifications to the employee that go with certain benefits.